ew72ew/gulp-dest-clean/readme.md

 └── c.png
 ```

-Then next gulpfile like this will help you:
+Then gulpfile like this will help you:

 ```js
 var gulp = require('gulp');